Implementing Go-style Channels in C++ from scratch

 The

-function is designed to send a value to the channel asynchronously, meaning it doesn't block the calling thread.It returns a
+async_sendfunction is designed to send a value to the channel asynchronously, meaning it doesn't block the calling thread.It returns a

-to run the function on a new thread.The lambda supplied to
+std::future<void>, which represents the eventual completion of the asynchronous operation.std::launch::asyncis a launch policy that specifically requestsstd::asyncto run the function on a new thread.The lambda supplied to

-simply calls the regularsend
+std::asyncsimply calls the regularsendmethod.

 try_send

-method, with the difference that it doesn’t wait for any conditions to become true.
+Largely similar to the regular send method, with the difference that it doesn’t wait for any conditions to become true.
 Returns true if it is successful and false otherwise.

 Asynchronous and Non-Blocking Receive